Year of the Dog serial novel

 “Today.
 My manager needs someone onsite to supervise the new build.
 It’s why I got home early from work today.”

-And found Aunt Nell’s note.
+And found Auntie Nell’s note.
 “Oh.”
 But it still didn’t explain why she was so nervous.
 She’d gone on builds before.
-Ashwin and Dusty made sure to take Aunt Nell out for lunches or dinners more often while she was away.
+Ashwin and Dusty made sure to take Auntie Nell out for lunches or dinners more often while she was away.

 “I had been planning to tell you before I left.”